ngoc-minh-do/homelab-notes/Proxmox-passthrough-HDD.md

 cat /etc/pve/qemu-server/100.conf
 ```
 **NOTE**:
-Also add `,backup=0` if you want to tell proxmox these volume out of proxmox's backup job
+Also add `,backup=0` if you want to tell proxmox that these volumes are out of proxmox's backup job